UliZimmermann/GPUtoolkit/README.md

 GPUtoolkit
 ==========
-Tools for vector processing using GLSL.
+Tools for vector processing using GLSL and C++.